elwayman02/ember-data-echonest/README.md

 ##### Buckets

+Song buckets are supported by the following methods: `profile`, `search`

 * `audio_summary` - returns summary audio parameters for the song
 * `artist_discovery` - returns the discovery score for the song's artist.
 This is a measure of how unexpectedly popular the artist is.
 * `artist_discovery_rank` - returns the discovery rank for the song's artist